TripathiShubham/ng-pagination/README.md

 2. Add 'stPagination' as your angular dependency
 3. Use these to pass data to pagination lib

-stTotal - total count of data
+stTotal - total count of data <br />
-stShowPages - number of pages to show stPerPage - data per page stCurrentPage - default current page stCallback - callback function to be called on page change
+stShowPages - number of pages to show <br />
+stPerPage - data per page <br />
+stCurrentPage - default current page <br />
+stCallback - callback function to be called on page change <br />

 Please create issue if any.